 Rishad Bathiudeen further remanded

-MP Rishad Bathiudeen, who is in custody over the 2019 Easter Sunday terror attacks, has been further remanded until the 07th of September.
+MP Rishad Bathiudeen, who was previously arrested under the provisions of the Prevention of Terrorism Act (PTA), has been further remanded until September 21.

-The case was taken up by the Colombo Magistrate’s Court earlier today (Sept.
-01).
+The case was taken up before the Colombo Fort Magistrate’s Court earlier today (Sep.
+07).

-The former minister and his brother were arrested on April 24 for allegedly aiding and abetting the suicide bombers who perpetrated the deadly bombings on April 21, 2019.
+The former minister and his brother were taken into custody on April 24 for allegedly aiding and abetting the suicide bombers who perpetrated the deadly bombings on April 21, 2019.

 However, a subsequent 90-day detention order was obtained pursuant to Article 9(1) of the PTA as the authorities needed further interrogate the duo.